-- (1) In accordance with Council Decision [XXX] of [???], the Amendment 1 to the Agreement between the United States of America and the European Community on cooperation in the regulation of civil aviation safety was signed on [DATE], subject to its conclusion at a later date. - (2) The Amendment 1 to the Agreement extends the areas of cooperation between the Parties, where reciprocal acceptance of approvals and findings of compliance can apply, so as to allow for an optimised resource utilisation and commensurate cost savings while maintaining a high degree of safety in air transport. - (3) Therefore, the Amendment 1 to the Agreement should be approved on behalf of the European Union,
+- (1) On 25 September 2014 the Council authorised the Commission to open negotiations with the United States of America to amend the Agreement between the United States of America and the European Community on cooperation in the regulation of civil aviation safety, which entered into force on 1 May 2011.
+The negotiations were successfully concluded with an exchange of emails between the chief negotiators marking their respective agreement with the negotiated text. - (2) The negotiated amendment to the Agreement extends the areas of cooperation, where reciprocal acceptance of approvals and findings of compliance can apply, so as to allow for an optimised resource utilisation and commensurate cost savings while maintaining a high degree of safety in air transport. - (3) Therefore, the Amendment 1 to the Agreement should be signed on behalf of the European Union, subject to its conclusion at a later date. - (4) In view of enabling the adoption of a new pilot licensing annex under the extended scope of the Agreement, the importance of which is to be considered in the context of the relevant third country pilot licences conversion provisions of Commission Regulation (EU) No 1178/2011 of 3 November 2011 laying down technical requirements and administrative procedures related to civil aviation aircrew, the Amendment 1 to the Agreement should be applied provisionally.